Aibier/Aibier/README.md

   - Optimizing services for **performance and reliability**
 - 📫 **Reach Me**: [LinkedIn](https://www.linkedin.com/in/tony007/)
 - 🎓 **Education**:
+  - Bachelor's in Management Science and Engineering of Central University of Finance & Economics (2011), Beijing China
   - Master’s in Computer Science, National University of Singapore (2015)
   - Master of Technology in Software Engineering (including big data engineering and scalable system design) , National University of Singapore (2021)
 - ⚡ **Fun Fact**: I’ve spent **10+ years building payment systems** and thrive on crafting solutions with **Golang**.